 I can honestly say, this was the best way to not waste time I have ever come across.

-Here’s a choice of two great over night hikes you can get to via public transport next weekend.
+Here’s a choice of 2 great overnight hikes you can get to via public transport next weekend.
 I’m jealous already.

 # 1 Wilsons Promontory, Light Station Hike

 This is a spectacular circular costal walk that takes you to the most southern tip of Victoria.
 An overnight stay in Little Waterloo Bay will have you ready and rested for the next day’s hike back.
 See if you can spot seals and whales as you make you way around the blustery point.

 Getting there: Get on a train from Southern Cross to Foster.
 There are shuttle busses from Foster to Tidal River Camping Grounds.
 All hikes leave from there.
 Update: This bus service no longer runs, see here for info on how to get a private transfer to the trailhead.